grant76/SleepSound/index.md

 In total we recorded just about 70 minutes of audio, with sixty percent disturbance and the rest no disturbance.
 This data was split 80-20-20 for training, validation, and testing.
 The model uses a batch size of 256, the Adam optimizer, and a binary cross entropy loss function.
 It was trained over two-hundred epochs.
 This CNN produced an accuracy of 99.6% with a confusion matrix [(99.8% 0.2%) (0.8% 99.2%)].
 This model also performed well in testing.
 It produced an accuracy of 98.6% on 12 minutes of audio.

 ![Validation Accuracy](https://user-images.githubusercontent.com/42701588/102658105-c2a62680-412b-11eb-9550-6cca47a19e75.png)

 Validation Accuracy

 ![Test Accuracy](https://user-images.githubusercontent.com/42701588/102658177-e8333000-412b-11eb-8725-89c3c4ef567a.png)

 Test Accuracy

 From our point of view, these results may not be fully indicative of real world conditions.
 The data collected was from a limited number of sources that were available to us given the current pandemic.
 These sources include human voices, household appliances, dropped items, loud movement, and silent rooms.
-The model may have been too finely tuned to the recording  surroundings and may not perform as well in new environments.
+The model may have been too finely tuned to the our immediate surroundings and may not generalized enough to perform well in new environments.

 ### Arduino Implementation